Working Group on the issue of discrimination against women in law and in practice - Members

 Ms. Emna AOUIJ (Tunisia)

-Emna AOUIJ is a member of the Working Group on Discrimination against women in law and in practice.
-She assumed her function on 1st May 2011. was member of CEDAW for three consecutive terms between 1990 and 2002.
+Emna AOUIJ is the new Vice-Chairperson of the Working Group on Discrimination against women in law and in practice.
+She assumed her function on 1st May 2011.
+She was member of CEDAW for three consecutive terms between 1990 and 2002.
 Ms. Aouij also served as independent expert of the Commission on Human Rights on the situation of human rights in Chad from 1996 to 1997.
 She has been ambassador to the Netherlands and Denmark and was previously a judge.

 Ms. Patricia OLAMENDI TORRES (Mexico)